 In fact, it was a cover story that totaled 17 pages with the Nishizaki interview filling up only the first 6.
-The rest included a Yamato retrospective (read it here) and an article about Syd Mead, which will be presented in a future update.
+The rest included a Yamato retrospective (read it here) and additional articles about Syd Mead and the history of IJN Battleship Yamato (read them here).
 Meanwhile, this brief explanation from the end of the magazine perfectly sums up its mission statement…

 What is LB Nakasu Communication?

 The catchphrase is, “It’s nice to have so much fun in life!!”
 East or west, young or old, no matter what you do, “whoever says this is definitely interesting”!
 This magazine thinks about people and all things in nature, and every time the staff and readers take it in, it becomes pleasant and exciting.
 Our aim is to create a magazine that makes you feel cheerful and energetic.
 It is a monthly magazine produced day and night, drinking sake and mobilizing luck with both intellect and stamina, all while casually saying, “Well, it’s another perfect month.”

 The readers and staff get together and play around a lot.
 We really enjoy it, and hope to see you there.